-- Work done by a constant force and variable force; kinetic energy, work-energy theorem, power.
+- Word done by a constant force and variable force; kinetic energy, work-energy theorem, power.

 - Notion of potential energy, potential energy of a spring, conservative forces; conservation of mechanical energy (kinetic and potential energies); non-conservative forces; motion in a vertical circle, elastic and inelastic collisions in one and two dimensions.

 - Centre of mass of a two-particle system, momentum conservation and centre of mass motion.
-Centre of mass of a rigid body; centre of mass of uniform rod.
+Centre of mass of a rigid; Centre of mass of uniform rod.

-- Moment of a force,-torque, angular momentum, conservation of angular momentum with some examples.
+- Momentum of a force: torque, angular momentum, conservation of angular momentum with some examples.

 - Equilibrium of rigid bodies, rigid body rotation and equation of rotational motion, comparison of linear and rotational motions; moment of inertia, radius of gyration.
 Values of M.I. for simple geometrical objects (no derivation).
 Statement of parallel and perpendicular axes theorems and their applications.